Roy-lab/scRNAseq_NetInference/scripts/wrapper_network_inference/README.md

 The network is formated for the downstream analysis: with 3 columns in a dataframe [regulator, target, score] The .tsv file of network will in at $dirname/final/network.tsv

+*Notes*:

+We only have single run for inferelator (without stability selection) due to computing resource limit.